The prostate specific antigen (PSA) test is a blood test to see if you might have prostate cancer and to monitor treatment for prostate cancer.

 - Acute prostatitis.

 - Transurethral resection of the prostate (TURP) operation.
-TURP is an operation used to remove the prostate if you have benign enlargement of the prostate.
+TURP is a prostate operation used if you have benign enlargement of the prostate.

 - If you have a tube (catheter) to help pass urine

-What happens after a prostate specific antigen (PSA) test?
+What happens after a prostate specific antigen test?

 If your PSA level is not raised